 In 1992, Pinsent graduated in Geography from St Catherine’s College, Oxford, where he was President of the Oxford Rowing Club.
 He took part in the Oxford and Cambridge Boat Race in 1990 and 1991, when Oxford beat Cambridge by substantial distances.

 Also in 1992, at the age of only 21, Matthew had his first taste of Olympic success, when in a Coxless Pair with partner Sir Steve Redgrave, he won the Gold Medal at the Barcelona Olympics.
-Prior to that Olympic win he and Redgrave had enjoyed an unbeaten international season, and it was already obvious that Matthew was developing to become one of the world’s greatest oarsmen.
+Before that Olympic win he and Redgrave had enjoyed an unbeaten international season, and it was already evident that Matthew was developing to become one of the world’s greatest oarsmen.

 Their unbroken run of successes continued through to the Millennium Olympic Games in Sydney when Pinsent, again with Redgrave (now in a Coxless Four with James Cracknell and Tim Foster) again triumphed earning Pinsent his third Olympic Gold Medal.

 “THE RACE” in which he did it was voted ‘Britain’s Greatest Sporting Moment’, and the crew secured themselves a very special place in the heart of the nation.

 After Sydney, Matthew Pinsent formed a seemingly invincible Coxless Pair partnership with James Cracknell MBE.
 Undefeated throughout 2001, they went on to complete a unique feat in the history of rowing, by winning the Coxless Pair at the World Championships in Lucerne, a mere two hours after winning the Coxed Pairs.

 In the 2002 World Championships in Seville, they defended their Coxless Pairs title, beating an experienced Australian crew who had beaten them in Lucerne earlier in the year and breaking the world record by 4 seconds in the process.